NCMyTu/n-clone/docs/database_manager.md

   - __doujinshi_list : *list of dict*__\
     A list of dict representing doujinshi, expected fields:
       - Single-valued: 'id', 'path', 'note', 'full_name', 'full_name_original', 'pretty_name', 'pretty_name_original',
-      - List-like: 'parodies', 'characters', 'tags', 'artists', 'groups', 'languages' (not guaranteed to be sorted), 'pages' (in order).
+      - List-like: 'parodies', 'characters', 'tags', 'artists', 'groups', 'languages' (guaranteed to be sorted), 'pages' (in order).

 __get_count_of_parodies(*names*)__\
 Get the number of `doujinshi` associated with each `parody`.